• Skip to main content

 How to assemble the recipe

-1. Lightly grease the bottom of your lasagna dish (20 cm x 30 cm) and cover with 3 lasagne sheets.
+1. Preheat the oven to 375F/ 190C/ gas mark 5.
+Lightly grease the bottom of your lasagna dish (20x28 cm/8x11in) and cover with 3 lasagne sheets.

-Top down view of assembling lasagna.
+Top down view of lasagna sheets inside dish.

 Lasagna with bechamel and grated cheese on top.

-Top down view of baked lentil lasagne.
+Top down view of lasagna golden-brown on top.

 Serving suggestions